shawnr/practical-javascript/the-document-object-model/93-modifying-elements-in-the-dom.md

 To append the new list item to the contact list, we must first select the unordered list containing the contacts (with the ID `#contact-list`).
 We do that and call it `contactList` in our code.
 Next, we use the [`appendChild()`](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) method of DOM elements to append the new contact list item to the contact list.

 Although we often get by using just a few of the features of DOM elements, it's worthwhile to explore [the full set of properties and methods available on DOM element objects](https://developer.mozilla.org/en-US/docs/Web/API/element).
 This includes properties like `scrollHeight` and `className`, which can be used when processing different types of interaction.
+There are also additional methods that can accommodate our computing needs such as `insertBefore()`, which inserts a new DOM element object _before_ the selected object.

+The trickiest part of creating new DOM elements is making decisions about the best way to build up the HTML involved.
+It's entirely possible to create elements and set all of their attributes using specific JavaScript commands.
+However, it's often much quicker and easier to maintain to populate large HTML structures using template literals and then drop that HTML into a container element.
+There's no single correct way to approach this task, so experiment with all the ways of adding elements into the DOM to get a feeling for what works.

 ## Removing Elements from the DOM